tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 }
 ```

 The lines above define the general setup.
 We consider 120 periods from the past to update the parameter estimates before recomputing portfolio weights.
 Then, we update portfolio weights which is costly and affects the performance.
 The portfolio weights determine the portfolio return.
 A period later, the current portfolio weights have changed and form the foundation for transaction costs incurred in the next period.
-We consider three different competing strategies: the mean-variance efficient portfolio, the mean-variance efficient portfolio with ex-ante adjustment for transaction costs and the naive portfolio, which allocates wealth equally across the different assets.
+We consider three different competing strategies: the mean-variance efficient portfolio, the mean-variance efficient portfolio with ex-ante adjustment for transaction costs, and the naive portfolio, which allocates wealth equally across the different assets.

 The following code chunk performs rolling-window estimation.
 In each period, the estimation window contains the returns available up to the current period.
 Note that we use the sample moments, but you might use more advanced estimators in practice.